100 Amazing Before and After Home Makeovers That Will Floor You

 After: Clutter-Busting Cabinet Add-Ons

 Build these handy undersink roll-out trays in a weekend.
 You can tackle this project with simple carpentry tools and some careful measuring.
-Get the complete project plans here.

 Before: Dim in Important Work Areas

 This kitchen makeover includes four weekend kitchen upgrades—a new sink and faucet, a stainless steel backsplash, classy track lighting and open shelves.
 Each one will make your kitchen feel brighter and fresher, especially if you have a small kitchen.
 And you save a ton when you do it yourself.
-Get details on every project in this kitchen makeover here.

 Before: Reader’s Kitchen Remodel in Progress